vribeiro1/artspeech/README.md

 ### External dependencies

-This repository requires vt_tools, which can be found at <a href="https://gitlab.inria.fr/vsouzari/vt_tools">Inria's Gitlab</a>.
+This repository requires <a href="https://gitlab.inria.fr/vsouzari/vt_tools">vt_tools</a>, which is available at Inria's Gitlab.
 To install the library, follow the instructions bellow.

 <ol>